What is the cost of living in Luxembourg? (Updated for 2019)

 Luxembourg’s healthcare system provides free basic healthcare to all its citizens and 98% of the population have access to its public healthcare system.

-Expats who prefer the theatre and opera should visit Theater des Capucins (EUR 8-25), Grand Theater de la Ville de Luxembourg (EUR 8-35), and Conservatoire de la Ville de Luxembourg (EUR 8-25), which all have a variety of shows all year round.
+Those who prefer the theatre and opera would pay between EUR 8-35 for a trip to Theater des Capucins, Grand Theater de la Ville de Luxembourg or Conservatoire de la Ville de Luxembourg each.

-If you want to take someone out on a date, a meal for two in an mid-range restaurant can cost around EUR 70 or more depending on your food choices and alcohol consumption (a bottle of local alcohol costs EUR 3), and going to the cinema costs around EUR 17 for two.
+A meal for two in a mid-range restaurant can cost around EUR 70 or more depending on your food choices and alcohol consumption (a bottle of local alcohol costs EUR 3), and going to the cinema costs around EUR 20 for two.

-Other forms of entertainment that do not require fees are the festivals and events that take place along the streets of the city, such as the National Day, when the Grand Duke and his family hold a parade in the city; and Summer in the City, a three-month celebration with street theatre, open-air cinema, and markets, amongst others.
+Some forms of entertainment are free such as festivals and events that take place along the streets of the city; and Summer in the City, a three-month celebration with street theatre, open-air cinema, and markets, amongst others.

 The Heart of Europe

-But it is not just the green landscapes, the Casemates, the fortresses and the soothing view of cosy towns that make Luxembourg a desirable city.
-It is also the high quality of living, overall wealth, and the general disposition of Luxembourgers, who are known to be hospitable, tolerant and friendly, that make the city an ideal place to live in.
-Its colourful history has also made it keen on establishing good political relations with its neighbours.
+It is not just the green landscapes, the Casemates, the fortresses and the soothing view of cosy towns that make Luxembourg a desirable city to live in.